gormonn/sessionStorage-POC/README.md

 # sessionStorage-POC
-Proof of concept to use sandboxed sessionStorages inside sandboxed Iframes
+(Failed results) Proof of concept to use sandboxed sessionStorages inside sandboxed Iframes